-Parents everywhere will agree that by far one of the most — if not the most — painful, uncomfortable, cumbersome, exhausting aspect of childrearing is — no, not childbirth — the sleep deprivation during those first few months after a baby is born.
+When do babies sleep through the night? is the most commonly asked question in parenthood, especially for new parents!
+New mums and dads everywhere will agree that by far one of the most — if not the most — painful, uncomfortable, cumbersome, exhausting aspect of childrearing is — no, not childbirth — the sleep deprivation, especially during those first few months after a baby is born.

 One recent study reports that new parents face up to six years of disrupted sleep.
-It’s no wonder then that one of the most common questions new parents ask is, “when do babies start to sleep through the night?”
+So, it’s no wonder that one of the most common questions new parents ask is, “when do babies start to sleep through the night?”
 Even though it seems like you’ll never ever sleep again, you don’t have to retire your sleeping mask just yet.

 We’ve got the answer to this question for you, and we think you’ll quite like it!